-"I love Amsterdam, and I go every chance I get.
+"I adore Amsterdam, and I go whenever I get a chance.
 One of my very favourite things to do while I am there is to live like the Dutch and cycle everywhere.
-Providing good, safe infrastructure for cycling in the city is taken very seriously, and people use it consistently.
 Getting around on a bike is a terrific way to cover more ground, and to see all the wonderful things Amsterdam has to offer.

 “The experience of whizzing through the quaint streets looking at the beauty of the unique architecture is unmatched in my opinion.
 Stopping for a nice glass of wine in one of the many squares, along with an order of bitterballen is crucial if you want to say you have really lived!